 The Problem

-Facebook needed to evolve to stay relevant with younger users: By 2022, Facebook faced a critical challenge: its core demographic was aging, while younger users (Gen Z and millennials) were spending more time on TikTok, Instagram, and other platforms.
-The Facebook feed felt generic, showing the same content at 8am as it did at 8pm—ignoring that users have different needs, moods, and contexts throughout their day.
+Facebook needed to evolve to stay relevant with younger users.
+By 2022, Facebook faced a critical challenge: its core demographic was aging, while younger users (Gen Z and millennials) were spending more time on TikTok, Instagram, and other platforms.

 The research challenge: Product teams wanted to understand future opportunities, but traditional user research excels at testing existing concepts, not generating new ones.
 How do you research something that doesn't exist yet?
 How do you understand what users might want before they can articulate it?